 This is another sign your body is slowly getting ready for delivery.
 “As a woman approaches her due date, her body prepares for labor by softening the cervix.
 This allows the cervix to stretch, even shorten, with pressure from the baby’s head or Braxton-Hicks contractions,” says Dr. Beyerlein.

 “Sharp shooting pains become more concerning if they are more than just a quick ‘zing’.
 Pelvic pain that shoots into/up the back could be concerning for urinary infection,” says Dr. Battistelli.
 Urinary tract infections are the

-most common type of bacterial infection during a pregnancy, and they can lead to potential complications such as preeclampsia if left untreated, according to a report in the Journal of Obstetrics and Gynaecology.
+most common type of bacterial infection during a pregnancy, and they can lead to potential complications such as pyelonephritis, or infection in the kidneys, according to a report in the Journal of Obstetrics and Gynaecology.
 In general, though, these infections are simple to treat with a visit to your OB or primary care physician.
 You Moved A Little Bit

 Sometimes a simple change in your position can lead to lightning crotch, according to Dr. Battistelli.
 Fortunately, the pain does tend to go away quickly, even if it takes your breath away for a second.
 With that in mind, if you have any concerns about lightning crotch or any other health concerns during pregnancy, don’t hesitate to call your doctor for advice.